July 2012 solar storm: Historical comparisons

+Had the event impacted Earth at the same time it occurred, it would have resulted in a geomagnetic storm of comparable strength to the Carrington Event, with a strength around −700 to −800 nanotesla.
+Had the event happened around the equinox, it likely would have been much stronger, around −1200 nanotesla.
+The solar cycle involved was near its maximum, but it was relatively weak in comparison to previous solar cycles.

 The record fastest CME associated with the August 1972 solar storm is thought to have occurred in a similar process of earlier CMEs clearing particles in the path to Earth.
 This storm arrived in 14.6 hours, an even shorter duration after the parent flare erupted than for the great solar storm of 1859.